The Anatomy Lesson of Dr. Nicolaes Tulp: In popular culture

-The Body Snatcher (1945) quotes this scene when Dr. Macfarlane dissects a cadaver in front of his medical students.

-In Asterix and the Soothsayer (1972), Uderzo and Goscinny referenced the painting at the bottom of page 10, where the characters observe the disembowelment of a fish.
+In Asterix and the Soothsayer (1972), Uderzo and Goscinny reference the painting at the bottom of page 10, where the characters observe the disembowelment of a fish.

+The 1998 video game Gex: Enter the Gecko, the portrait of the Aris Kindt's corpse appears in one of the horrific frames from TV level called Scream TV.

 The 2011 video game Deus Ex: Human Revolution references the painting in both in-game portraits that can be found on the wall and in a certain cinematic trailer, featuring the main protagonist Adam Jensen as the cadaver as Dr. Nicolaes and his students study his charred and ruined arms, which in the actual story become amputated and replaced with mechanical limbs.

 In the 2012 German film Barbara, there is a scene in which a doctor offers his interpretation of the painting to a colleague (the protagonist) when she points out the inaccuracy of Aris Kindt's left hand.

 The painting is discussed by the narrator (a young man) and his mother during a visit to the Met in The Goldfinch, a 2013 novel by Donna Tartt.

 2014's The Anatomy Lesson by Nina Siegal is a fictionalized account of the painting's creation and backstory, based on six years of historical research and archival documents about Aris Kindt's life.

-Featured in episode 14 of the Korean drama Hush (2020).

-Featured in the American horror film False Positive (2021).
+The 2017 video game Observer features an edited version of the painting with the muscles and tendons replaced with sub-dermal cybernetics, in line with the game's themes of transhumanism.

+Nicoleas Tulp's alma mater Amsterdam University Medical Centers hosts a yearly Anatomy Lesson in tribute.
+Previous speakers include Anthony Fauci.

+The anatomist Gunther von Hagens always wears a black fedora in public, even when performing autopsies, in a tribute to Tulp's hat in the painting.